JamMarHer/Houston-Ardupilot/README.md

 ## Running Houston
 To simplify the test environment we use [docker-compose](https://docs.docker.com/compose/) for roscore, mavros, and ardupilot.
+It is possible to also run each docker container individually, just keep in mind that you would need three terminals for roscore, mavros, and ardupilot.

   * **Docker-compose**:
   ```